TryItOnline/shtriped/README.md

 |    `e`   | d**E**clare variable       |
 |    `d`   | **D**ecrement              |

 A backslash `\` starts an inline comment and matching square brackets `[` `]` are nestable block comments.
-Apart from these commands and comments, the only other characters that convey inherent meaning in Shtriped are newlines and spaces.
+Apart from these commands and comments, the only other characters that have inherent meaning in Shtriped are newlines and spaces.

 ## Running Shtriped